robson-jardim/loopback-next/docs/site/Dynamic-models-repositories-controllers.md

 The new CRUD REST endpoints for the model will be available on the app now.

-If want a customized controller, you can create a copy of `defineCrudRestController`'s [implementation](https://github.com/strongloop/loopback-next/blob/00917f5a06ea8a51e1f452f228a6b0b7314809be/packages/rest-crud/src/crud-rest.controller.ts#L129-L269) and modify it according to your requirements.
+If you want a customized controller, you can create a copy of `defineCrudRestController`'s [implementation](https://github.com/strongloop/loopback-next/blob/00917f5a06ea8a51e1f452f228a6b0b7314809be/packages/rest-crud/src/crud-rest.controller.ts#L129-L269) and modify it according to your requirements.